mbuczko/cerber-roles/README.md

   (POST "/login"     [] cerber.handlers/login-submit-handler))
 ```

-Routes where we would like to have roles and permissions populated:
+Routes that should have roles and permission populated go next:

 ```clojure
 (require '[cerber.oauth2.context :as ctx])